lunchin/optimizely-cloud-extensions/README.md

 ### Multi Coupon Code Provider

-This feature adds the ability for promotions in Optimizely Commerce Connect to have multipe coupon codes instead of the default one that is out of the box.
+This feature adds the ability for promotions in Optimizely Commerce Connect to have multiple coupon codes instead of the default one that is out of the box.
 This is useful if you want to support sending individual discount codes to customers for different reasons.

 ![Multi Coupon](./features/MultiCoupon.png)